sassoftware/viya4-iac-azure/README.md

 [<img src="./docs/images/viya4-iac-azure-diag.png" alt="Architecture Diagram" width="750"/>](./docs/images/viya4-iac-azure-diag.png?raw=true)

-This project helps you to automate the cluster-provisioning phase of SAS Viya deployment.
-To learn about all phases and options of the
-SAS Viya deployment process, see [Getting Started with SAS Viya and Azure Kubernetes Service](https://go.documentation.sas.com/doc/en/itopscdc/v_015/itopscon/n1d7qc4nfr3s5zn103a1qy0kj4l1.htm) in _SAS Viya Operations_.
+This project addresses the first of three steps in [Steps for Getting Started in SAS Viya Operations](https://go.documentation.sas.com/doc/en/itopscdc/v_031/itopscon/n12fgslcw9swbsn10rva4bp0mr2w.htm) in _SAS&reg; Viya&reg; Operations_:

+1. Provision resources.
+1. Prepare for the deployment.
+1. Customize and deploy SAS Viya.

+**Note:** The scripts in this project are provided as examples.
+They do not provide comprehensive configuration.
+The second and third steps include additional configuration tasks.
+Some of those tasks (for example, enabling logging and specifying available IP addresses) are essential for a more secure deployment.

 Once the cloud resources are provisioned, use the [viya4-deployment](https://github.com/sassoftware/viya4-deployment) project to deploy
 SAS Viya 4 in your cloud environment.
-For more information about SAS Viya 4 requirements and documentation for the deployment process, refer to the [SAS&reg; Viya&reg; 4 IT Operations Guide](https://go.documentation.sas.com/doc/en/itopscdc/default/itopswlcm/home.htm).

 ## Prerequisites